 Mercurius is fortunate to have a distinguished Board of Advisors.

 Mark is a Professor of Chemistry at the University of California Davis.
 He received his PhD from the University of London, Imperial College and was a Postdoctoral Fellow at the University of Strasbourg, France.
 He was a Lecturer, Loughborough University and the University of Nottingham, UK and a Visiting Professor at UCLA

-Clay is an Assistant Professor of Chemical and Biological Engineering at the University of Maine.
+Clay is an Associate Professor of Chemical and Biological Engineering at the University of Maine.
 He received his BS, MS and PhD degrees from the University of Texas at Austin.
 He gained industrial process experience with Texaco, Inc. and as a National Research Council Postdoctoral Fellow at the National Institute of Standards and Technology

 Ed is a Senior Research Advisor at the EERC, where his current research is in the development of biorefinery concepts for the production of fuels and chemicals from biomass sources and in the development of mercury sorbents for coal-fired utilities.
 He received his Ph.D. degree in Chemistry and Physics from the California Institute of Technology.
 He has authored or coauthored over 200 publications.